mwojnars/schemat/django-app/hyperweb/hypertag/README.md

 ### Name spaces

+Every tagged block, as well as a hypertag definition, creates a new (nested) name space, so any assignments performed in this block do NOT influence any other part of the script outside the block.
+For example:

+    $ x = 1
+    p:
+        $ x = 2
+        | {x}
+        # the line above outputs "2"
+    | {x}
+    # the line above outputs "1"

+This does NOT apply to control blocks, which modify the top-level namespace, so it is fine to assign a variable inside an if/try/for/while block and the value will be visible in subsequent blocks:

-There are two separate name spaces:
+Note that in Hypertag, there are _two separate name spaces_:
-1. Tags namespace
+1. **Tags namespace**
-2. Variables namespace
+2. **Variables namespace**

 The separation of these name spaces is justified by the fact that in the most typical use case - HTML generation - there are several dozens of predefined tags, all of which must be directly accessible.
-Some of these tags have short or common names (i, b, p, code, form, head, body, ...), and without separation of name spaces, name collissions between tags and local variables would be very frequent and would often lead to confusion.
+Many of these tags have very common names (i, b, p, code, form, head, body, ...), and without separation of name spaces, name collissions between tags and local variables would be very frequent and lead to confusion.

-As a consequence of name spaces separation, it is not possible to directly refer to tag names inside expressions.
+((As a consequence of name spaces separation, it is not possible to directly refer to tag names inside expressions.
+THERE WILL BE A WAY through %TAG operator))

 ### Special tags